hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/sawtooth_burrow_evm_family.rst

         - The `gas_limit` field in the transaction payload for the `gas` argument.

-    d.
-The resulting output from the EVM shall be discarded because a mechanism for returning data to the client does not exist yet.
+    f.
+The resulting output from the EVM shall be stored in a SethTransactionReceipt.
-    e.
+    g.
+The sender nonce is incremented.
+    h.
 The sender and receiver accounts and associated storage shall be pushed to state.

-4. If the transaction is a “contract creation” transaction,
+5. If the transaction is CREATE_CONTRACT_ACCOUNT,

     a.
-If the sender address does not exist yet, an Externally Owned Account shall be created at the address.
+The sender’s account will be retrieved from state using the sender address.
+If the account does not exist, the transaction is invalid.
     b.
+Check that the account has permissions to make contract accounts.
+If the account does not have permissions, the transaction is invalid.
+    c.
+Check that the nonce in the transaction matches the nonce stored in state for the account.
+If it does not, the transaction is invalid.
-If the sender address does exist, a Contract Account shall be created at a new address derived from the sender account as described above.
+    d.
+A Contract Account shall be created at a new address derived from the sender account as described above.
 The sender account’s nonce shall then be incremented.
-    c.
+    e.
+Validate that that creating account has permissions to set permissions if permissions are included.
+If it does not have permission the transaction is invalid.
+    f.
 If the `init` field is set in the transaction payload, the EVM will be called using:

         - The sender account for the `caller` and `callee` arguments